How Do I Find a Mentor or a Sponsor?

 Both mentors and sponsors can play important roles in supporting women in technology, but they have distinct differences in their approach and level of involvement.

 A mentor is typically someone who provides guidance, advice, and support to help an individual grow professionally.
-A mentor may offer insights into the industry, share knowledge and experience, and provide feedback on a person’s work or career development goals.
-Mentors can help women in technology navigate the challenges they may face in the workplace, such as dealing with bias or discrimination, developing new skills, or building their professional network.
+A mentor may offer insights into the industry, share knowledge and experience.
+They provide feedback on work or career development goals.
+Mentors can help women in technology navigate the challenges they may face in the workplace.
+They help when dealing with bias or discrimination, developing new skills, or building their professional network.

 Mentors provide guidance and support, while sponsors actively promote and advocate for their protégé’s career advancement.
 Both are valuable to women in technology, but a sponsor may have a more direct impact on their career trajectory.